ericwpeterson/remote-redux-five/README.md

 ```

 ### Reducer Composition
-In order to support the protocol, reducers should insert there state inside the monobjects tree, and provide props and methods.
+In order to support the protocol, reducers should insert their state inside the monobjects tree, and provide props and methods.
 In this example dog is a valid monobject reducer.
 Other state can exist along side the monobject state, but it will not be accessible from the protocol.

 ```javascript
 import monobjectReducer from './monobjects/reducers/monobject';